ctaggart/SourceLink/README.md

 It is possible to create a source link JSON without these tools.
 Here is [an example](https://github.com/ctaggart/sourcelink-test/blob/18a795d827a4b9913d4d0e1f0e6ac533ab508670/src/ClassLibrary1/ClassLibrary1.csproj) just using the git command line.
 However, it is easy to get wrong. dotnet-sourcelink is tool you can use to test that the source link works for the Portable PDB.

-Install by adding this the project file:
+Install by adding this `DotNetCliToolReference` to the project file:
 ``` xml
 <Project Sdk="Microsoft.NET.Sdk">
   <PropertyGroup>